JohnPMills/modern-saturn/content/blog/levelling-up-press-release.md

 author: data/team/gustav-purpleson.json
 thumb_image: images/Screenshot 2022-02-16 at 20.18.38.png
 image: images/Asset 2-100.jpg
+excerpt: >-
+  Supported by the Men’s Health Charity Movember, Gamers vs Depression (GVD) is a global mental health project that uses gaming to teach young men about the importance of mental health, self-care, and social connections.
 ---
 Launched this week, Gamers vs Depression is aiming to establish whether esports can be used as a vehicle to deliver depression literacy programmes to young men around the world.